jthing/sicl-hugo/content/posts/compiler.md

 ## preliminary draft for compiler design {#preliminary-draft-for-compiler-design}

-This is a continuation of Stands SICL (SICL implements Common Lisp).
+This is a continuation of Strands SICL (SICL implements Common Lisp).
 Although most of the compiler can itself be written in Common Lisp  to be a compliant Compiler it must eventually compile  to machine code.
 Today this is done by the SBCL compiler.
 To make the